-Fortunately technology has made it possible to move extended distances with battery powered motorized scooters and electric wheelchairs.
-Recent advancements in battery technology has increased the ranges and made the scooters more affordable.
+Fortunately, technology has made it possible to move extended distances with battery powered motorized scooters and electric wheelchairs.
+Recent advancements in battery technology have increased the ranges and made the scooters more affordable.
 The battery is the most important

 What are Motorized Scooters

 Motorized mobility scooters are light vehicles that are essentially a cross between an electric wheelchair and an electric scooter.
 They are intended mainly for disabled people to help them move around.

 It’s usually possible to use a mobility scooter on the sidewalk and in most larger markets and stores.
 Mobility scooters come in different sizes and shapes depending on the intended use.